Bangkit-Team-NutriA/ML/README.md

 <br>

 # Conclusion
-We took efficient net without augmentation because it's give best accuracy and best val accuracy.
+We took efficient net with augmentation because it's give best accuracy and best val accuracy and also it has converged and the gap between loss in training and validation kind of small so overfitting is avoided in this models.